Our Pharmacy Consultants have sold and opened hundreds of pharmacies since 1982.

 PRS is the ONLY Pharmacy broker endorsed by the National Community Pharmacists Association (NCPA), the Federation of Pharmacy Networks (FPN) and over twenty-five Buying Groups, representing more than 15,000 independent Pharmacies.
 Why?
 Unlike some companies that claim to be brokerage experts who only began selling Pharmacies recently, we have spent the last 30+ years buying, selling, opening and transferring Pharmacies besides being Pharmacists and Pharmacy owners ourselves.
 To date, PRS has sold, transferred, or opened over 500 independent Pharmacies and has worked in all 50 states.
 We are fully insured, licensed and accredited.
 We invite you to compare us to our competition and see for yourself why we are a different kind of broker.

 PRS will assign one of our licensed retail Pharmacists as your Project Manager.
 Each of our experts has at least 20 years of experience selling and opening retail Pharmacies.
 If you are talking to a broker who claims to be an expert in Pharmacy brokerage and valuations and he/she has never worked in or owned a Pharmacy and does not have Pharmacists doing the valuations and brokerage…get a second opinion.
-There are too many things that make Pharmacy brokerage unique and too many opportunities to make costly mistakes if you aren’t experienced.
+There are too many things that make Pharmacy brokerage unique and too many opportunities to make costly mistakes.